daisukeokaoss/AkariSpecification/README.md

 # Akari Specification
-Testing Framework for HPC Akari Specification
+Testing Framework for HPC Akari
+Solving CPU platform dependency

 Specification of testing framework for porting and optimize Intel x86 Intrinsic function to OpenPOWER